MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-style-property.md

 ---
 title: "Style Property"
-description: "Sets a value that determines how text in a field on a page is formatted.
-For fields that are included in a CueGroup, this property sets the value of the color indicator on the cue." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets a value that determines how text in a field on a page is formatted." ms.author: solsen ms.custom: na ms.date: 06/23/2021